Facundog1/fy-project-repo/README.md

-# Weather-Stickers
+# WeatherStickers
 ***
 ## Description

-Weather-Stickers is a webpage
+WeatherStickers is a webpage housing a seach engine designed to take third party api data from

 ***
 ### Usage